 INTRODUCTION

 Quaternary climatic oscillations have played a major role in shaping the present geographical distribution of both species and their genetic diversity.
-In the northern hemisphere, this resulted in extinctions of the northern populations during ice ages followed by subsequent northward expansions from refugia during interglacials (Hewitt, 1996, 1999, 2000; Taberlet et al., 1998).
-Recent phylogeographic studies evidenced that the refuges for European small temperate mammals were mainly located in the Mediterranean, the Urals and the Caucasus/Carpathian region (Michaux et al., 2003, 2005; Deffontaine et al., 2005, 2009).
+In the northern hemisphere, this resulted in extinction of the northern populations during ice ages followed by subsequent northward expansion from refugia during interglacials (Hewitt, 1996, 1999, 2000; Taberlet et al., 1998).
+The refuges for European small temperate mammals were mainly located in the Mediterranean, the Urals and the Caucasus/Carpathian regions (Michaux et al., 2003, 2005; Deffontaine et al., 2005, 2009).
 However, some other studies also proposed that much more Nordic regions such as Western Scandinavia, Southern Great Britain or the Baltic area would have also played the role of additional refuges for some boreal but also temperate mammal species (e.g. lemming, Lemmus lemmus; red squirrel Sciurus vulgaris) (Stewart & Lister, 2001; Fedorov & Stenseth, 2001; Stewart and Danel, 2008).
-This hypothesis is based on the absence of signal of post glacial recolonisations for these species or by the discovery of fossil records dated from the last glacial period.
-However, these data were highly discussed and criticised and until now, no clear phylogeographic patterns confirm such hypothesis.
-More deep studies developed on boreal but also temperate species would probably help to better understand the existence of such northern glacial refuges.
+This hypothesis is based on the absence of signal of post glacial recolonisation for these species or by the discovery of fossil records dated from the last glacial period.
 Other studies also proposed that Europe was recolonised by mammal populations that survived in Central Asian refuges during the last glacial maximum (i.e. the voles Myodes glareolus, Deffontaine et al., 2005; Microtus agrestis, Jaarola & Searle, 2002; M. oeconomus, Brunhoff et al., 2003; Microtus arvalis , Haynes et al., 2003; the arctic fox, Alopex lagopus, Dalen et al. 2007 or the lemming, Myopus schisticolor, Fedorov et al. 2008).
-Generally, these species were characterised by a lack of phylogeographic structure and a signal of population expansion suggesting their survival in a low number of refuge areas followed by expansions in a continental scale.
+Generally, these species were characterised by a lack of phylogeographic structure and a signal of population expansion suggesting their survival in a low number of refuge areas followed by expansions at continental scale.

 Finally, recent studies suggested that some mammal species colonised Europe from much more far regions, like the Far East of Russia or China (e.g. the common hamster, Cricetus cricetus, Neumann et al. 2005 and the Harvest mouse, Micromys minutus, Yasuda et al., 2005).
 However, these studies were generally developed on a weak sampling, particularly for the oriental populations and many questions still remain concerning the relationships between populations from the Eastern and the Western Palearctic areas: where did they survive during the Quaternary glaciations?
 How and when did the oriental populations colonise the western regions?
 During which climatic periods (glaciations?
 Interglacials?)?
 Are they characterised by particular ecological habits allowing them to colonise large areas?